Sidebar

 Closing for the day

-The decision and announcements will be made as early as possible, given the information gathered, prior to the start of class for the day.
-The announcement will include the Children's Center.
-The typical duration for the closing of campus will be for the entire day, including evening classes, unless otherwise noted.
-Other shifts are expected to report to work unless specifically notified otherwise.
-Should Crookston schools be closed, not delayed, but the University remains in session, a positive announcement will be made over the radio.
+Campus delay and closure announcements will be made as early as possible, given the information gathered, prior to the start of class for the day.
+The announcement will include the Early Childhood Development Center and Northwest Research and Outreach Center.
+Typical durations for the closing of campus may be for either a two-hour delay, the entire day, or a portion of the day, unless otherwise noted.
+Classes will be moved online, unless notified otherwise.

 Closing during the day

-When conditions warrant closing of the college during a regular school day, the campus switchboard operator will relay this information to all department offices.
-Facilities Management will notify the Children's Center and the Northwest Research and Outreach Center when a decision has been made to close the campus.
-Two hours of lead-time will be given the Children's Center, if possible.
-Both the Children's Center and the Northwest Research and Outreach Center may close independent of the campus.
+When conditions warrant closing of the University during a regular school day, campus emergency communicators will relay information to all faculty, staff, and students, including the Early Childhood Development Center (ECDC) and the Northwest Research and Outreach Center (NWROC).
+Two hours of lead-time will be given to all, if possible.
+Classes will be moved online during closures or delays, unless notified otherwise.
+Both the ECDC and NWROC may close independently of the campus.

 Closing for special events

-Events with UMC sponsorship and non-UMC events held on campus are subject to the official general closing.
+Events with U of M Crookston sponsorship and non-U of M Crookston events held on campus are subject to the official general closing.
 When possible, major public events (e.g., intercollegiate athletic events, concerts and lectures) will be mentioned in the closing announcement.

 Official Closing Announcements